agentzero93/Vargo_lab_website/content/authors/admin/_index.md

 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
 #   form "mailto:your-email@example.com" or "#contact" for contact widget.
 social:
-# Link to a PDF of your resume/CV from the About widget.
-# To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
-- icon: cv
-  icon_pack: ai
-  link: files/ablumenfeld_cv.pdf
 - icon: envelope
   icon_pack: fas
   link: 'mailto:alex93@tamu.edu'  # For a direct email link, use "mailto:test@example.org".